Covid 19 virus Update October 2020

 Due to the continued spread of the Covid-19 virus and for the safety of the people of Bangor it has been decided to suspend the Friday markets, until further notice.

 As a result of the increasing spread of the Covid 19 virus (Coronavirus) and Government advice regarding social distancing, Bangor City Council has today taken the difficult decision to close Bangor Pier to the public until further notice.
-As such the Pier will close at 4.30 pm this afternoon.

 The City Council apologies for any inconvenience this may cause.